anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 # Strategies to map names {#mapping}

+XXX - motivate why this is here?
+BCP - should this also be advice?

 The most naive method is to try to map IP addresses to names using the in-addr.arpa (IPv4), and ipv6.arpa (IPv6) mappings.
-This fails for a number of reasons: 1) it can not be done fast enough, 2) it reveals usage patterns of the devices, 3) the mapping are often incomplete, 4) even if the mapping is present, due to virtual hosting, it may not map back to the name used in the ACL.
+This fails for a number of reasons: 1) it can not be done fast enough, 2) it reveals usage patterns of the devices, 3) the mapping are often incomplete,
+4) even if the mapping is present, due to virtual hosting, it may not map back to the name used in the ACL.
 This is not a successful strategy, and it is not used.
+XXX -- explain in detail how this can fail.
+YYY --- explain N:1 vs 1:1 for virtual hosting.

 The simplest successful strategy for translating names is for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the physical ACLs.